 Within this post, I’ve noticed a common theme as I’ve been writing.
 It’s no coincidence that I keep going back to choosing.
 We make a million little choices every day, and our attitude toward the things that happen to us or around us isn’t exempt from that ability.
 We need to choose to trust: the process, God, our loved ones.
 We need to choose to love: our family, our friends, our partners.
 We need to choose to be positive: about our situations and in our reactions.
 We need to choose to be kind: to others and to ourselves.
 Ultimately, our outlook is yet another choice.
 The lens you look through is completely up to you.
 That is my main focus of this year, to choose wisely.
 I chose “intention” to be my 2019 word of the year, and I aim to be very intentional about my choices and my attitudes.
 I can’t even recount all of the times I’ve held myself back because I didn’t view something as an opportunity, or because I doubted myself.
 Self confidence is a choice, as are our reactions.

 As the end of 2018 flows right into the beginning of 2019, I’m recognizing how much is in store.
-I’m in a new relationship that is strong, and healthy, and truly loving (shoutout to Chris for being the absolute best!).
+I’m in a new relationship.
 I’m actively pursuing the most exciting step I’ve taken in my career to date.
 My writing is picking up again in its own timing and at the right time.
 Grad school is continuing on with progress at the forefront of my mind.
 And along the way, I’ve got such a great circle of family and friends around me.
 There is no other word to how I feel than blessed.
 I wish you all a fantastic year to come, and remember to choose wisely, friends.

 Much Love, Quinn